Ropewalk: Rope-making technology

 Natural fibres are short in length, and so have to be twisted together into different fibres, starting at different points along the construction, to hold each other together.
 From a single strand, much like wool, which can easily be torn apart, putting several together forms a line, which is far stronger.
 That can similarly be repeated time and again, producing a very strong rope, at the cost of weight and size.
 More modern fibres are likewise spun together for the same reasons, but because they are inherently stronger, similar strength is often achieved at much lower weight and size.

-The essence of a ropewalk, where this spinning is achieved, is a drive mechanism at one end of the walk, a "donkey" guide in the middle, which helps the ropemaker bring the strands together, and a fixing point at the far end.
+The essence of a ropewalk, where this spinning is achieved, is a drive mechanism at one end of the walk, a "donkey" guide or "runner" in the middle, which helps the ropemaker bring the strands together, and a fixing point at the far end.
 One end or the other is mobile, because the twisting shortens the constituent parts of the rope, and the runner in the middle is always mobile, because the rope, when sufficiently twisted, starts to form at one end and the guide then has to run back towards the drive end, guiding the twist into place: this can be a very fast action, once sufficient twist is in place.

 The runner is in general somewhat melon-shaped, with grooves in it designed to guide the strands of the rope into place as they form, and sometimes a hollow centre to allow the feed of a central core into the rope: the central core is not normally twisted.
 When a twisted rope or cord is used as a strand, it is spun in the opposite direction to the "handedness" of the strand (i.e. a strand which has been spun together anti-clockwise is twisted in a clockwise direction when it is spun into a larger rope, and vice versa).

 Because of the very great weight of such lengths of natural fibre, other support trestles are also sometimes used to keep the weight off the ground, where the friction might overcome the strength of the equipment.
 Other lubrication has sometimes been used to assist the process.

 Very long cables, such as those used for long-distance undersea communications, have more complex structures, but nonetheless start with similar elements.
 Because the distances involved are far greater, a more continuous flow process replaces the standard ropewalk, shortening the length of the walk as the runner becomes static, and the feed end becomes far more complex as it has to spin in one direction whilst laying the rope in the other.
 Although further waterproofing and armoured coatings are normal, the core of the rope is similar to the description.